jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 For billions of years these primitive creatures lived.
 In a sense they could be seen as colonizers.

 Because early prokaryotes called cyanobacteria converted energy into matter that gradually transformed the environment through photosynthesis, which produced atmospheric oxygen.
+The Great Oxidation Event killed most lifeforms on Earth not used to so much reactive free oxygen.

+The benefit was fuel.
 We take this chemical for granted today, but it is rare, supercharges metabolism, and because it converts sunlight back into matter, has a near endless energy source.

 Converting toxic gases into oxygen fundamentally altered the Earth's atmosphere.
 Eventually its rich energy source allowed eukaryotic cells to emerge, representing a significant leap in biological complexity.
 These cells contained a nucleus and more sophisticated cellular structures.